ainfatihahh/Face-Recognition-System/Project-Management-Plan/Z. COMPANY_ORGANIZATION.md

 ### NURUL HANIM BINTI ABDUL HALIM@HALIM

-1. Design and implement business strategies, plans and procedures.
+1. Report directly to CEO on any project progress and status
-2. Set comprehensive goals for performance and growth.
+2. Identify risks and threat that might be happened in the company
-3. Establish policies that promote company culture and vision.
+3. Aids CEO in attending public events and meet more people on the community
-4. oversee daily operations of the company and the work of executives.
+4. Maintain public relations with other members of the company

 **CHIEF TECHNOLOGY OFFICIAL (CTO)**